yosuke09/simpleQA/README.md

 # simpleQA
-It will be opened by end of February 2020.
+It will be opened by the end of March 2020.